Margaret Yolande of Savoy: Biography

 Margherita Violante was the fifth child born to Victor Amadeus I, Duke of Savoy and his wife Christine Marie of France, daughter of Henry IV of France and Marie de' Medici.
 She was born at the Castello del Valentino in the Duchy of Savoy which had been ruled by her family since 1416.
 Her father died in October 1637, when she was just two years old.
 As such, her oldest surviving brother Prince Francis Hyacinth succeeded as Duke of Savoy.
 Her mother was thus Regent of Savoy.

 Margherita Violante grew up at a time when her two uncles Prince Maurice and his younger brother Prince Thomas of Savoy disputed the power of their sister-in-law, and her French entourage.

-The first of her siblings to marry was her eldest sister Princess Luisa Cristina who was married their uncle Maurice of Savoy in 1642.
+The first of her siblings to marry was her eldest sister Princess Luisa Cristina who married their uncle Maurice of Savoy in 1642.
 Her younger sister, Henriette Adelaide of Savoy married in 1650 to Ferdinand Maria, Elector of Bavaria.
 Margherita Violante's mother the French born Christine Marie started communicating with France in order to secure a marriage between Margherita Violante and the young Louis XIV of France, first cousin of Margherita Violante; Louis XIV's father Louis XIII was the oldest brother of Christine Marie.

 Margherita Violante was in competition with the Spanish court who had presented the Infanta Maria Teresa of Austria as another proposed bride.
 Maria Teresa was a daughter of Elisabeth of France, another sister of Louis XIII and Christine.
 Maria Teresa's father Philip IV of Spain was also the brother of Anne of Austria, mother of Louis XIV and was eager to bring about peace between France and Spain with the marriage of Louis and Maria Teresa.

 Negotiations with France and Savoy went as far as Louis XIV and Margherita Violante, known to the French as Marguerite Yolande de Savoie, meeting at Lyon on the French royal family leaving Paris on October 26, 1658.
 The French entourage included the Dowager Queen, Louis XIV, Philippe d'Anjou, la Grande Mademoiselle and Marie Mancini.

 The French were impressed by her appearance despite saying her skin was too tanned.
 They also said she was a quiet girl.
 Upon hearing of this meeting at Lyon, Philip IV is said to have said the marriage would not happen..